 Further, the study shows that the Betternet app was seen as dangerous for users by anti-viruses solutions.

 With any free service or product, ads are inevitable.
+They need to pay for expensive servers and bandwidth, thus the need to make money somehow.
 If you use Betternet’s free version, you will have to accept seeing ads.

 There are, however, many reasonably priced VPNs available that don’t show ads, making it difficult to tolerate them in an app that is free.